palant/pfp-website/content/webclient.md

 * Passwords cannot be filled in automatically, only copied to clipboard.
 * The page doesn't know which website you are on, website has to be entered manually.
 * Copying passwords to clipboard requires two clicks rather than one.
+* Passwords will always stay unlocked until you reload the page or lock them manually.

 ## Getting your own copy {#install}